Psychopath vs. Sociopath: What Makes Them Different?

 Unlike psychopaths, sociopaths do not lack empathy or remorse.

-Sociopaths are often impulsive, erratic, unpredictable, and violent, compared to psychopaths.
-They often have a history of aggressive outbursts and criminal behavior.
+Sociopaths are often noted for being impulsive, erratic, unpredictable, and prone to sudden hostile behavior, compared to psychopaths.
+They often have a history of angry outbursts and illegal actions.

 Sociopaths struggle to form plans and maintain consistent behavior, which often leads to constant instability in their lives.